BakerWJ/Portal/README.md

 ## Introduction

 Designed to organize the large amounts of information relating to schedules, news, and events at schools in an easily accessible place.
-Built for UTS students.
+Built for UTS students, formerly known as TimeStamp.

 **Available for iOS.**